gabledata/recap/docs/quickstart.md

 Append children to the path to browse around:

-    recap list /databases
+    recap catalog list /databases

 ## Read

 After you poke around, try and read some metadata.
 Every node in the path can have metadata, but right now only tables and views do.
-You can look at metadata using the `recap read` command:
+You can look at metadata using the `recap catalog read` command:

-    recap read /databases/postgresql/instances/localhost/schemas/some_db/tables/some_table
+    recap catalog read /databases/postgresql/instances/localhost/schemas/some_db/tables/some_table

 Recap will print all of `some_table`'s metadata to the CLI in JSON format: